ibmm-unibe-ch/TemBERTure/dev/training/README.md

-This repository provides implementations and weights for both tasks, allowing users to leverage these models for various protein-related predictive tasks:
+This repository provides the code used to implementate both tasks.
+To use TemBERTure please refere to the main [README](https://github.com/ibmm-unibe-ch/TemBERTure/blob/main/README.md) .

 # 1. TemBERTure_CLS